2younis/DFGR/README.md

-# Data-Free Class-Incremental Learning on Imbalanced Data using Generative Replay
+# Data-Free Generative Replay for Class-Incremental Learning on Imbalanced Data